Emergency Dentist — Rockville, ST

 Hopefully, sudden dental pain or injuries are situations that you don’t have to deal with very often.
 But when you do, getting fast, high-quality care from an emergency dentist in Rockville is essential for the future of your smile.
 With over 35 years of experience, advanced training, and the latest technology, Dr. Sanker and our compassionate team will have you out of pain in no time and help protect your oral health for many years to come.
 If you or a family member ever find yourself in a dental emergency, contact us at any time.
 We’ll do everything we can to see you the same day!

 Dental emergencies can be broken down into two main categories.
 There are sudden injuries and accidents that are completely unexpected, and then there are issues such as toothaches that have been developing over a period of weeks, months, or even years.
-Rest assured that Dr. Sanker and our experienced team can treat both.
 After you’ve called us to schedule the first available appointment, you can use the following tips for managing the situation until your visit.
+If you experience any of the following dental emergencies, please call us.

 As a dentist in Rockville, we focus on prevention to help our patients avoid emergencies as much as possible.
 This includes all of the following: